Collab Fertility’s Center for Lifestyle, Environmental Toxins, and Nutrition

 Professor of Environmental Medicine and Public Health, Icahn School of Medicine at Mount Sinai, UCSF Earth Center

-Author of Countdown, and a renowned environmental scientist whose pioneering work explores the impact of endocrine-disrupting chemicals on reproductive health.
+Author of Count Down, and a renowned environmental scientist whose pioneering work explores the impact of endocrine-disrupting chemicals on reproductive health.

 Collab Fertility